All

 • OCT or Optical Coherence Tomography – A non-invasive, radiation-free test that provides cross-sectional images of your retina.

-Very rarely, macular holes may have a chance of spontaneous closure.
-However, most will require intervention in the form of surgery.
+Very rarely, macular holes may have a chance of closing up by themselves.
+However, most will require treatment in the form of surgery.

 Get screened for macular holes at an eye centre today